Skip to main content

 Other statistics that impact the economic well-being of an individual with a learning disability include:

-• Students with learning disabilities drop out of high school at nearly three times the rate of all student (LDA America)
+• Students with learning disabilities drop out of high school at nearly three times the rate of all students (LDA America)

 • Enrollment in college and completion rates are lower than the rest of students their age (LDA America)